Delving Into the Mystical Charm: Your Comprehensive Guide of Things to Do in Taos, New Mexico

 Entry to the Taos Pueblo is $16 per person and they offer discounted rates for students, groups of 6+, and children under 10.
 The operating hours are every day from 8am to 4:30pm except on Sunday when it opens at 8:30am.
 The Taos Pueblo is just east of downtown Taos.

 Since the Taos Pueblo is still run and managed by the tribal government, please respect their wishes around photography, entering restricted zones, and respecting tribal traditions.
 Find a list of those here!
-Currently, the pueblo is closed due to COVID-19.

 Downtown Taos and Historic Taos Plaza

 Downtown Taos is the central bustling hub you'd expect.
 Walking around the streets feels like you've been swept away to a different culture with its adobe buildings, farolito lights, hanging red ristras, and Native American art gallery shops.
+It's certainly one of the best things you can do whether you have a few hours or a few days to spend in Taos, New Mexico.

 Right at the center of it all, you'll find the Historic Taos Plaza which is surrounded by local shops, restaurants, and every shade of tan and turquoise you could dream of.
 The Historic Taos Plaza is a fantastic place to people-watch, shop for local artisan goods, find local cuisine, or enjoy local cultural events that might be happening while you're in town.